basit3000/trainapplication/README.md

-This is a readme for the project
+NOTE: This project is currently being worked on and if anyone wants to contribute to it, feel free to.
+It's very casual and mostly for practicing.

+# Train application